rangle/augury/example-apps/superhero-app/README.md

-# Kitchen Sink - Augury Example Application
+# Superhero App - Augury Example Application

 Use this application to get familiar with Augury